bbauska/UofM-Intro-HTML5/README.md

 </p>

-If you decide to use an editor to permanently change the style of the image, that&apos;'s only going to really work on what we call like local files, the files that you have stored on your computer.
-If you are trying to use an image from somebody else&apos;'s site, you can&apos;'t really change the size of their picture, right?
-You don&apos;'t own it, but any of your local images.
+If you decide to use an editor to permanently change the style of the image, that&apos;s only going to really work on what we call like local files, the files that you have stored on your computer.
+If you are trying to use an image from somebody else&apos;s site, you can&apos;t really change the size of their picture, right?
+You don&apos;t own it, but any of your local images.
 You can use something like preview or Paint to open it up and adjust the size to how you would like it to fit not only the size, but you can also crop it to different dimensions.